wp-plugins/contact-form-7-to-database-extension/readme.txt

 = I want to do a new yard sale event, how do I clear the old entries =

-You don't remove old entries, you edit both of your short codes' "event" value to give them a new unique value.
-Be sure that the "event" value matches on the short code for the input form [yardsale-form] and the short code for the listing [yardsale-listing].
+You have two choices: (1) delete existing entries, (2) use a new event tag.
+For (1), go to the admin setting panel, "Delete Entry" tab and delete the event tag that you used in your short code.
+For (2), edit your [yardsale-form] and [yardsale-listing] short codes by changing the "event" value to some new value.
+Be sure you use the same value for both tags so that they reference the same data.

 == Screenshots ==

 1. Map view of listings
-2. Table view of listing
+2. Table view of listings

 == Changelog ==